TomWhitwell/SlowMovie/README.md

    * `sudo pip3 install ConfigArgParse`
 5. Test it out
    * Run `python3 slowmovie.py`.
 If everything's installed properly, this should start playing `test.mp4` (a clip from _Psycho_) from the `Videos` directory.
-   * If using a different Waveshare device [than listed above](https://www.waveshare.com/product/displays/e-paper/epaper-1/7.5inch-e-paper-hat.htm) use the  `--epd` flag to load the driver for your device

 ## Usage